PC: University of Zurich, Frank Brüderli

 Scholarships: Asia-Pacific

 Call for applications for the ThinkSwiss Scholarships is now closed.
-Results will be announced on 15 March 2024.
+Congratulations to all the awardees of the 2024 cohort!

 ThinkSwiss Research Scholarships offers students from India, Singapore and Australia fully-funded research stints in a Swiss laboratory of your choosing.
 The duration of the scholarship is for a minimum of two months and up to three months.
 This provides scholars with an opportunity to experience the Swiss research ecosystem first-hand.